The Thinking Behind Revenue First Systems | Rogue Pine

 Test before you scale.

 Build the smallest version that teaches you something real.
 Let the market give feedback before you invest in scale.
-Speed of learning beats speed of building.
+The companies that learn fastest tend to win, regardless of how fast they build.

 How we apply it